sairil12/sairil12/README.md

 ---

 ## 🎓 About Me
-I’m a **3rd-year Information Technology / Computer Science student** currently building real-world projects to strengthen my foundation in programming, software development, and technical problem-solving.
+I’m a **3rd-year Information Technology student** currently building real-world projects to strengthen my foundation in programming, software development, and technical problem-solving.

 - 💻 Passionate about **Java development, backend logic, database systems, and clean UI design**
 - 🌱 Currently learning more about **OOP, file handling, algorithms, and mobile/web development**